Message from the Sustainability Officer

 To our stakeholders

 Our Group is a corporation that plays an indispensable role in the world’s social infrastructure.
-We feel that we have a mission to create a better society in which people can live prosperous lives.
-To sustain our position as a company that is trusted and relied on by society, we will not only achieve the goals we have already set, but we will also continuously improve and strengthen our systems and initiatives with a medium- to long-term perspective.
-We will continue to engage in dialogue with our stakeholders and challenge ourselves to create a sustainable society.
+We believe that we have a mission to create a better society in which people can live prosperous lives.
+To sustain our position as a company that is trusted and relied on by society, we will continue to engage in dialogue with our stakeholders and challenge ourselves to improve our corporate value and realize a sustainable society.
+We would like to ask for your continued guidance and support.

 Hideaki Takubo